2026 Hit List: The Best Restaurants In Melbourne CBD

 66 Bourke Street, Melbourne CBD

-A mainstay to Melbourne CBD and for good reason.
-This casual Italian diner is a go-to for the 9 to 5ers and the after-hours warriors alike.
+A mainstay to Melbourne CBD, and for good reason.
+This casual Italian diner is a go-to for the nine to five-ers and the after-hours warriors alike.
 Here you’ll find classic bolognese and hefty slabs of lasagne at a very, very reasonable price point.
 Don’t forget to wash it all down with a glass of the house granita or grab a slice of cake from the Pelligrini's cabinet.

 Serai